-Nominations are now open for the 2023 AOD Awards for the NSW Non-government Sector.
+NADA invites nominations for the 2025 AOD Awards for the NSW Non-government Sector.
 The awards acknowledge the significant contribution of the sector in preventing and reducing alcohol and other drug related harms across NSW communities through leadership, innovative program design and delivery, and workforce dedication.

-The awards will be judged by a panel that includes: NADA’s executive team and a representative from the Ministry of Health, Local Health District, Aboriginal Corporation Drug and Alcohol Network of NSW (ACDAN), and two people with lived experience.
-The awards ceremony will be held on 11 May at the ICC, Darling Harbour, as part of the NADA Conference 2023.
+The awards will be judged by a panel that includes: NADA’s executive team, Ministry of Health, Aboriginal Corporation Drug and Alcohol Network of NSW (ACDAN), and people with lived experience.
+The awards ceremony will be held on Friday 6 June at the ICC, Darling Harbour, as part of the NADA Conference 2025.

 Excellence in treatment